Organotin Compounds

 Sweden – Västmanland County Administrative Board Reports Elevated Contaminants in Bottom Sediments

-Västmanland County (Sweden) has reported elevated levels of hazardous contaminants, including PAHs, PCBs, and dioxins, in 2025 sediment surveys across multiple water bodies.
-These findings will drive risk-based prioritization for remediation and further investigation, potentially increasing liability and monitoring obligations for industrial operators and landowners in the region.
+Västmanland County has confirmed high levels of hazardous contaminants including PAHs and PCBs in 2025 sediment surveys across regional water bodies.
+This data will drive site-specific remediation priorities and likely increase environmental liability and monitoring obligations for industrial operators in the affected areas.

 lansstyrelsen.seSwedenSweden